Professor: Dr. Scott

 Prerequisite: ECE 351 and programming experience, or consent of instructor

-Class Format: Two lectures and 1 lab/homework per week, two tests, quizzes and term project
+Class Format: Two lectures and 1 lab per week, two tests, and term project

 Web Site Imaging Examples: CVIPtools Imaging Examples

 Goals and Objectives: Introduce the student to analytical tools and methods which are currently used in digital image processing as applied to image information for human viewing.
-Then apply these tools in the laboratory in image restoration, enhancement and compression.
+Then apply these tools in the laboratory in image enhancement, image restoration and an introduction to image compression.

 TEST #1